DevFardin/DevFardin/README.md

 <img width="100%" src="https://raw.githubusercontent.com/fardin-ahmed-1/fardin-ahmed-1/main/fardin%20ahmed.png" alt="my banner">

-# Hi there 👋,
-# I'm Fardin Ahmed
+# Hi there 👋, I'm Fardin Ahmed

 ### About me

-I'm Fardin Ahmed, a passionate Mean Stack Developer.
+Hello, I'm Fardin Ahmed, a passionate Mean Stack Developer.
 Residing in Dhaka, Bangladesh, I dedicate a minimum of 12-14 hours every day to my craft.
 For me, web development is not just a job—it's my life and everything I love.
 I thrive on the excitement of learning new things daily

 ### 💫 Liitle Bit More About Me